kyutai-labs/ARC-Encoder/README.md

 ```

+## License

+Our code is released under the Apache License 2.0, except for the `retrieval/` directory — which contains scripts for retrieving passages from Wikipedia for the evaluation dataset — and is licensed under the Attribution-NonCommercial 4.0 International license.

-##   Acknowledgments, license and Citation
+##   Acknowledgments and Citation
 This project makes use of code snippets from:
 - [mistral-finetune](https://github.com/mistralai/mistral-finetune)  (Apache License 2.0)
 - [FID](https://github.com/facebookresearch/FiD) (Attribution-NonCommercial 4.0 International)

-Therefore, our main code for training consisting in `embed_llm` directory and the training script `train.py` is licensed under the Apache License 2.0.
-The directory meant to retrieve passages from Wikipedia for the eval dataset `retrieval` is licensed under Attribution-NonCommercial 4.0 International.

 If you use ARC-Encoders for any of your projects please cite: